 In addition to reading the overviews above, it's a good idea to talk to people working in the area of accountancy you're interested in.
 An internship is an obvious way to meet graduates working in accountancy, but you could also make contact at careers fairs or via LinkedIn.

-The majority of employers use online application forms, although some, especially smaller accountancy firms, still prefer to use the CV and covering letter as a method of selection.
-Many ask you to complete online tests, such as verbal, numerical, non-verbal and situational judgement tests.
-If an employer likes what they see you may then be invited for a first round interview (this could be over the telephone or a video interview), which could lead to an assessment centre day.
+The majority of employers use online application forms , although some, especially smaller accountancy firms still prefer to use the CV and covering letter as a method of selection.
+Many ask you to complete online tests , such as verbal, numerical, non-verbal and situational judgement tests.
+If an employer likes what they see you may then be invited for a first round interview (this could be over the telephone or a video interview), which could lead to an in-person or virtual assessment centre .
 At an assessment centre you will be asked to take part in a variety of exercises and you could also face further interviews.

 When should I apply?